+Even a minor injury can lead to memory loss, headaches, dizziness, and fatigue that can limit your ability to function in your daily life.
 Here is what you need to know about traumatic brain injuries and the disabilities they may cause.

-Severe brain injuries could severely impact abstract thinking skills, the ability to communicate, and motor control, as well as cause sleeping problems, headaches, depression, and problems with memory and attention span.
+Severe brain injuries could severely impact abstract thinking skills, the ability to communicate, and motor control as well as cause sleeping problems, headaches, depression, and problems with memory and attention span.
 These types of impairments can prevent previously dedicated workers from getting up in the morning, and earning an income at all might be out of the question.

 Communication problems mean that using phones or talking to coworkers or clients becomes difficult.
 Mobility problems, paralysis, and numbness can require special accommodations in an office.
 Physical jobs that require a great deal of lifting, grasping, or moving could become impossible.
 Office jobs and record-keeping jobs might need to be ruled out for someone with memory loss or concentration problems.
 Vision problems make detail, maintenance, inspection, and assembly a challenge.

-For the purposes of Social Security, a TBI is considered brain damage caused by a closed head injury, but can also be classified as a skull fracture or penetration of the brain tissue by a foreign object.
+For the purposes of Social Security, a TBI is considered brain damage caused by a closed head injury but can also be classified as a skull fracture or penetration of the brain tissue by a foreign object.
 Qualifying for Social Security benefits requires medical records that document either of these limitations:

 This requirement is where documents are important for you and your personal injury attorney.
 Keep copies of your emergency room records, clinic notes, counselor or caseworker notes, test results, documentation of impairments beyond your TBI, and even written statements from friends, family, and coworkers or employers.